 - Diseases in detail

-Viral haemorrhagic fevers (VHFs) are a group of highly contagious viral infections that have the potential to cause severe life-threatening illness.
+Viral haemorrhagic fevers (VHFs) are a group of contagious viral infections that have the potential to cause severe, life-threatening illness.

-Although they have some features in common, VHFs are a diverse group and occur in different parts of the world.
+Although they have some common features, VHFs are caused by several distinct families of viruses and occur in different parts of the world.

-VHFs tend to occur in nature in mammals and insects, and can be passed to humans in a variety of ways when they have contact with these animals.
+Viruses causing VHFs tend to occur in nature in mammals and insects, and can be transmitted to humans in a variety of ways via contact with these animals.

-Person-to-person transmission can occur in some VHFs and can result in large outbreaks.
+Some VHFs can be spread via person-to-person transmission and can result in large outbreaks.

-VHFs (with the exception of dengue) are very rare in travellers.
+With the exception of dengue fever, VHFs are very rare in UK travellers.

-VHFs are caused by a number of highly infectious viruses that belong to one of four families: Arenaviridae, Bunyaviridae, Filoviridae and Flaviviridae.
+VHFs are caused by a number of highly infectious viruses that belong to one of four families: Arenaviridae, Bunyaviridae, Flaviviridae and Filoviridae.
 VHFs can cause a range of symptoms ranging from a relatively mild illness, to severe, life-threatening disease associated with shock (severely low blood pressure) and haemorrhage (bleeding).
-Although viruses causing VHF share a number of characteristics, they are a diverse group of infections and have significant differences in epidemiology, transmission and clinical features.
+Although viruses causing VHF have several common characteristics, they are diverse and have significant differences in epidemiology, transmission and clinical features.

-Examples of VHFs include: Ebola virus disease, Marburg, Lassa fever, Crimean-Congo haemorrhagic fever (CCHF) and Rift Valley fever (RVF) .
-Although dengue and yellow fever are classified as VHFs they are not covered here in detail, as separate factsheets are available for both of these diseases.
+Examples of VHFs include: Ebola virus disease (EVD), Marburg virus disease (MVD), Lassa fever, Crimean-Congo haemorrhagic fever (CCHF) and Rift Valley fever (RVF) .
+Although dengue and yellow fever are classified as VHFs, they are not covered here in detail, as separate factsheets are available.

 Summary table of VHFs